 - Never burn pharmaceuticals or personal care products in a burn barrel.
 Uncontrolled burning can create dioxins and other air pollutants.

 Option 2: Take Back to a Pharmacy

 Bring unwanted and expired medicines into a participating TakeAway pharmacy.
-Click here for the list of participating Quad-Cities pharmacies.
-The pharmacist will dispose of the returned medications into a TakeAway system, a waste bin specially designed to safely store discarded pharmaceutical products along with their packaging.
+Call your pharmacy to inquire about participation before bringing old medications for drop-off.
+If old medications are accepted, the pharmacist will dispose of the returned medications into a TakeAway system, a waste bin specially designed to safely store discarded pharmaceutical products along with their packaging.
 View a list of acceptable and unacceptable material.

 Once filled, the TakeAway system is sealed and shipped to a medication disposal facility where the entire TakeAway system and its contents are incinerated.
 This ensures unused and expired pharmaceuticals do not enter water supplies.
 In addition, the incineration facility used by the TakeAway program employs a waste-to-energy incineration process—meaning the energy produced by incineration is harnessed into electricity.
-To find a local participating pharmacy and for more information visit www.iarx.org/TakeAway.
+For more information, visit the TakeAway Website, www.iarx.org/TakeAway.